ceberle00/chess/notes.md

 4/30: learned how to create github and commit (most I already knew, not many notes to add)

-5/2: mainly just going over basic coding parts, classes vs functions, differences between java and c++
+5/2: mainly just going over basic coding parts, classes vs functions, differences between java and c++, preferably make different classes for each piece